 Data analysis and sampling

 The used dataset originates from a previous study that the Netherlands Forensics Institute (NFI) performed [18].
 It initially consisted of 590 PowerPlex® Fusion 6C (PPF6C) profiles, either from a single donor, or a mixture up to 5 donors.
-The mixtures were formed from 1174 different single donors and degraded to create profiles that are representative of real casework.
+The mixtures were formed from 1174 different single donors that were mixed in various proportions and using various amounts of DNA to create profiles that are representative of real casework.
 The ground-truth NOC was therefore available.
 Each profile x was translated into 19 features consisting of allele counts, allele frequencies and peak heights such that x=x0,…, x18.
 These are all numeric variables which can be found in more detail in Supplementary Table 1.

-The original dataset was expanded with 5000 more samples to create a less sparse feature space.
-In a development version of the statistical library DNAStatistX [13], realistic raw profiles can be generated by using the same model that is used for calculating evidence (EuroForMix model [12]).
+The original dataset was expanded with 5000 samples to create a less sparse feature space.
+In a development version of the statistical library DNAStatistX [13], realistic DNA profiles can be generated by using the same model that is used for calculating weights of evidence (note that DNAStatistX implements an algorithm to calculate the Maximum Likelihood Estimate which is largely based on the source code of the probabilistic genotyping system EuroForMix [12]).
 This program was used to generate factors such as peak height, degradation, and mixture proportions within ranges derived from the original dataset.
+Note that elevated stutter peaks were not simulated.
+However, the probability of drop-in was set quite high at 0.05 by which the simulated DNA profiles could include additional peaks, not belonging to one of the donors, as can occur under casework circumstances.
 In Supplementary Table 2, the exact parameters can be found.
-Then, the genotypes are generated randomly based on population frequency using the EuroFixMix model.
-To ensure that all donors are visible in the generated profile, each donor must have an LR of at least 1000.
+Then, the genotypes are generated randomly based on Dutch population frequencies .
+To ensure that all donors have at least some of their alleles observed in the generated profile, we chose to set the requirement that each donor must have an LR of at least 1000 when computed using DNAStatistX.

-The advantage of sampling before applying any XAI technique is that the raw profiles are generated, not the derived features.
-In this way, validated software is used to generate plausible profiles from which features can be calculated afterwards.
+The advantage of sampling before applying any XAI technique is that the profiles are generated, not the derived features.
+In this way, validated software is used to generate as plausible as possible profiles from which features can be calculated afterwards.
 The features used are strongly correlated (see Supplementary Figure 5), which makes sampling in a later step more difficult.

-Once the features were derived from the sampled data, it appeared that about half of them seemed to have been drawn from a different distribution as compared to the original dataset of 590 instances (see Supplementary Table 3).
+Once the features were derived from the sampled data, about half of them seemed to have been drawn from a different distribution as compared to the original dataset of 590 instances (see Supplementary Table 3).
 For instance, the TAC and MAC values of the sampled data appear to be slightly higher, implying neater, easier to interpret data.
 On the other hand, the variation in allele counts and peak heights is larger, adding more diversity in the data.
-Because of these discrepancies, we tested the value of the new data in a benchmarking study, which demonstrated that the model actually performs better once trained on the combined dataset of the original 590-, and sampled 5000 instances together (see Supplementary Table 5).
+Because of these discrepancies, we tested the value of the simulated data in a benchmarking study, which demonstrated that the model actually performs better once trained on the combined dataset of the original 590-, and sampled 5000 instances together (see Supplementary Table 5).

 Machine learning model